matteocorti/check_ssl_cert/README.md

                                      and fingerprint.
                                    'all' will include all the available
                                    attributes.
-   -n,--cn name                    pattern to match the CN of the certificate
+   -m,--match name                 pattern to match the CN or AltName
                                    (can be specified multiple times)
       --nmap-bin path              path of the nmap binary to be used --no-perf                    do not show performance data